maydayv7/dotfiles/README.md

 - UEFI Compatible System
 - Intel CPU + iGPU

-### License

-All the files and scripts in this repository are licensed under the very permissive MIT [License](./LICENSE), allowing you to freely use, modify, copy, distribute, sell or give away the software, only requirement being that the license and copyright notice must be provided with it

 ### Branches

 There are two branches, [`stable`](../../tree/stable) and [`develop`](../../tree/develop) (when required).
 The `stable` branch consists of configuration that builds without failure, and the `develop` branch is a bleeding-edge testbed